-Following the 7th Direction is an innovative new public charity organization with the mission to bring hope, pride and inspiration to Native American youth through the performing arts.
+Following the 7th Direction is a start-up non-profit organization with the mission to advance reconciliation of the cultures and bring hope, pride and inspiration to Native American youth.

 The Reservation Tour is designed to capture the attention of the youth so they can positively envision their future, set goals, realize opportunities not obstacles, aspire to be the person they are meant to be, break the cycle and set a new course of success focusing on the future.